Women bootleggers were often very clever. A good example is the Henhouse Bootlegger. You’ll learn about her shortly.

 Bootleggers would often hire women to ride with them when transporting alcohol. “‘No self-respecting federal agent likes to hold up an automobile containing women,’ according to The Boston Daily Globe.”3

 Although useful in law enforcement, there were never many female Prohibition Bureau agents.
-The Bureau hired a dozen in 1922.4 However, it added others soon after.5
+The Bureau hired a dozen in 1922.4 It added others soon after.5

 Two Pioneer Women Prohibition Agents

-Women Prohibition agents played varying roles.
-After Georgia Hopley became an agent, she worked in local enforcement in Washington, DC.
-She then developed, implemented, and lead the Prohibition Bureau’s publicity efforts.
+Women Prohibition Bureau agents played varying roles.
+After Georgia Hopley became an agent, she worked in local enforcement in DC.
+She then developed, implemented, and lead the Bureau’s publicity efforts.

 Georgia Hopley became a one-person public affairs office.
-She traveled across the country speaking at churches, schools, and other groups.
-Agent Hopley wrote newspaper articles, gave interviews, and discussed prohibition enforcement problems with political and business leaders.
+She traveled across the country.
+She spoke at churches, schools, and other groups.
+Agent Hopley wrote newspaper articles and gave interviews.
+She discussed prohibition enforcement problems with politicians.
+And with business leaders.
 Her job was to strengthen public support for the enforcement of Prohibition.
 She worked on that with determination and persistence.6

-Much more visible was Prohibition Agent Daisy Simpson.
+Much more visible was Bureau Agent Daisy Simpson.
 Her home base was the San Francisco office.
 However, she also worked in other cities across the country.